abhinavhanda21/multimedia-ppt/presentation.rst

 =======================

-Video can be defined as number of frammes per second.
+Video can be defined as number of frames per second.
 In other words, moving pictures with audio can be said to be as Video.

 .. image:: images/video.png
 	:height: 293px